Edward Mardigian: Academia

-In 1987, Helen and Edward Mardigian donated $500,000 to the Armenian Research Center endowment and $350,000 to an endowment for the campus library.
-Pleased with the work of the Armenian Research Center and with the generosity of the Mardigians towards the University, which has extended beyond their original contributions, the then Chancellor of the Dearborn campus, William A. Jenkins, recommended to the President of The University of Michigan, at that time Harold Shapiro, that the University name the campus library the Edward and Helen Mardigian Library.
+In 1987, Helen and Edward Mardigian donated large amounts to the University of Michigan, namely $500,000 to the Armenian Research Center endowment and $350,000 to an endowment for the campus library.
+Pleased with the work of the Armenian Research Center and with the generosity of the Mardigians towards the University, which has extended beyond their original contributions, the then-Chancellor of the Dearborn campus, William A. Jenkins, recommended to the President of the University of Michigan, at that time Harold Shapiro, that the University name the campus library the Edward and Helen Mardigian Library.
 This the Regents did the following year.